-3.1.2.
 Alternative Seven: Plymouth Liquefied Natural Gas with Firm Delivery

 This option includes 60 MDth capacity with a 15 MDth per day firm withdrawal of Plymouth LNG service and 15 MDth per day of primary firm NWP capacity from the Plymouth LNG plant to PSE.
 Puget Sound Energy's electric power generation portfolio currently holds this resource, which may be available for a one-time renewal in April 2024.
-Although this is a valuable resource for the power generation portfolio, it may better fit the natural gas sales portfolio and is offered in April 2024.
+While this is a valuable resource for the power generation portfolio, it may be a better fit in the natural gas sales portfolio and is offered in April 2024.

-3.1.3.
 Alternative Eight: Swarr Vaporized Propane-air Upgrade

 Alternative eight is an upgrade to the existing Swarr LP-Air facility.
-The upgrade would increase the peak day planning capability from 10 MDth to 30 MDth daily.
+The upgrade would increase the peak day planning capability from 10 MDth per day to 30 MDth per day.
 This plant is located within PSE's distribution network and could be available on three years' notice as early as winter 2028/29.
-We offered this alternative in 2028-2029, 2029-30, and 2030-31.
+We offered this alternative in 2028-2029., 2029-30 and 2030-31.

-We considered two fuels to achieve CCA compliance: renewable natural gas (RNG) and green hydrogen.
+We considered two fuels for achieving CCA compliance: renewable natural gas (RNG) and green hydrogen.

-3.1.4.
 Alternatives 9-15: Renewable Natural Gas